9 Reasons Why you should implement Inquiry-Based learning in your classroom

 Indeed, a 2018 Inter-American Bank Development Study found that Lab4U’s inquiry-based solutions for middle and high school physics and chemistry classes increased student outcomes, self-perception, and interest in studying STEM in the future.

-Keep reading to find out more about the benefits of inquiry based approaches to teaching and learning that can inspire you in your own classroom!
+Keep reading to find out more about the benefits of inquiry based approaches to teaching and learning that still can inspire you in your own classroom!

 1. Inquiry increases rigor and cognitive load